LlewBach/aj-builder/README.md

 As per my mentor's recommendation, I added another overlay behind the text to make it more readable, and rounded the corners which looks cool.

-I tried to vertically center the caption by making the .carousel-item a flexbox but that did <u>not</u> work.
+I tried to vertically center the caption by making the .carousel-item a flexbox but that absolutely did <u>not</u> work.

 Searching for an easy fix, I Googled 'how to vertically center a Bootstrap carousel caption?' and found exactly what I was looking for on Stack Overflow.